TeachMe-Project/Main_Project/README.md

 # LearnX
-> “LearnX” is an online platform which facilitates students to attend online classes, tutors to conduct online classes monitoring students’ activities and parents to track the active participation of students in the class.
+> “LearnX” is an online education platform which facilitates students to join online classes, tutors to conduct online classes monitoring students’ activities and parents to track the active participation of students during the class.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents